microsoftgraph/msgraph-sdk-go-core/README.md

 ## 3. Make requests against the service

-After you have a HttpClients that is authenticated, you can begin making calls against the service.
+After you have a GraphRequestAdapterBase that is authenticated, you can begin making calls against the service.
 The requests against the service look like our [REST API](https://docs.microsoft.com/graph/overview).

 ### 3.1 Get the user's details